A Murder of Crowes: Plot

 Raylan and Sutter question gator hunter Jean Baptiste (Edi Gathegi) about his possible connection to Daryl and Elvis but he claims not to know Elvis.
-After they leave, he calls Daryl to warn him about them.
-While dining, Raylan and Sutter are approached by Wendy Crowe (Alicia Witt), Daryl's sister as well as his lawyer, and offers a deal to avoid prison.
+After they leave, Baptiste calls Daryl to warn him about them.
+While dining, Raylan and Sutter are approached by Wendy Crowe (Alicia Witt), Daryl's sister as well as his lawyer, who suggests a deal to help her brother stay out of prison.
 When they accept the deal, Daryl visits them and agrees to hand them Elvis or face criminal charges.
-Daryl tells Elvis he will cut ties with him but Elvis demands $20,000 for his services, which Daryl agrees to provide on a hotel room.
+Daryl tells Elvis he will cut ties with him, but Elvis demands $20,000 for his services, which Daryl agrees to provide.

-As Wendy leaves with Elvis to a hotel room, Daryl orders his brother Danny (A. J. Buckley) to kill Dyllie for his reckless behavior.
-While driving, Elvis deduces the plan and orders Wendy to deviate from the road.
-Wendy drives to the city but she purposely crashes the car so she can escape.
-Elvis then goes to the docks to escape to Cuba on a small boat but Raylan and Sutter find him.
-Elvis prepares to shoot but they are faster, and they kill Elvis.
-The next day, Raylan informs Daryl that he got a pardon for his crimes as part of his deal.
-After they leave, Daryl complains to Baptiste that Florida means nothing as Dyllie is dead, Wendy left town and his business is falling.
+As Wendy leaves a hotel room with Elvis, Daryl orders his brother Danny (A. J. Buckley) to kill Dyllie for his reckless behavior.
+While Wendy is driving, Elvis deduces the plan and orders her to reroute the car.
+Wendy drives to the city and purposely crashes the car so she can escape.
+Elvis then goes to the docks to escape to Cuba on a small boat, but Raylan and Sutter find him.
+Elvis prepares to shoot them, but they are faster, and they kill Elvis.
+The next day, Raylan informs Daryl that his deal includes a pardon.
+After they leave, Daryl complains to Baptiste that Florida means nothing (sic) as Dyllie is dead, Wendy has left town and his business is failing.
 Baptiste then suggests that Daryl move to Kentucky.

-Back at Kentucky, Raylan video-chats with Winona (Natalie Zea) and their newly-born child.
-Raylan does not reveal that he went to Florida.
+Once back in Kentucky, Raylan video-chats with Winona (Natalie Zea) and their newly-born daughter.
+Raylan does not reveal that he was in Florida.
 Boyd visits Lee Paxton (Sam Anderson) to pay him to help Ava get released from prison.
-Paxton coldly taunts him, even offering him a deal to have the witness change testimonies so Boyd is sent to prison instead.
+Paxton taunts Boyd, even offering him a deal to have the witnesses change their testimony so that Boyd is sent to prison in exchange for Ava.
 Boyd loses his temper and brutally attacks Paxton.
-Paxton's trophy wife, Mara (Karolina Wydra) witnesses the event and Boyd offers her the money he originally wanted to give to Paxton as silence or she will get killed.
+Paxton's trophy wife, Mara (Karolina Wydra) witnesses the attack after which Boyd offers her the money he originally wanted to give to Paxton in exchange for her silence.
 After Boyd leaves, Mara tends to her husband.